 Dear Admissions Committee,

 Please note: we are not saying you should do this.
-We certainly aren’t saying it would trump anything you’ve written, or apply to anyone in particular.
-But in over 3o years combined admissions experience, we have never seen one quite like this, so thought we’d write one up.
+We certainly aren’t saying it would override anything you’ve written, or apply to anyone in particular.
+But in over 100 years combined admissions experience, we have never seen one quite like this, so thought we’d write one up.
 And there is a lot of waiting for admissions decisions going on, so we thought you might enjoy the distraction.